Advanced Crime Scene Investigation

 There are a number of crime scene principles and techniques that a crime scene investigator won’t necessarily use on a daily basis, but are important to learn regardless.
 This 40 hour hands-on course is designed to familiarize intermediate to advanced level police personnel with the technical skills needed to identify, document, preserve and collect more complicated physical evidence found at crime scenes.
 Students will work through over 17 practical exercises to establish knowledge in everything from bloodstain pattern documentation to advanced photography techniques.
 The week of instruction culminates in report writing and testimony exercises designed to prepare crime scene professionals for presenting their processes and findings in a court of law.
 Forza Forensics is committed to working with your organization's personnel to make them better equipped to handle any investigative situation.

-*it is recommended that students have taken a basic crime scene processing class and have some field experience prior to taking this course.
+It is recommended that students have completed a basic crime scene processing class and/or have some field experience prior to taking this course.

 Students can expect to spend the first day reviewing the roles of a CSI and the methodology of crime scene investigation.
 Then, students dive right into learning bloodstain pattern recognition and documentation.

 Basics of fluid dynamics and characteristics of blood

 Searching for latent and small bloodstains

 Day two builds upon day one where students learn the characteristics of bloodstain patterns, bloodstain pattern enhancements and proper application techniques of these chemicals.

 Basic chemistry of Amido Black and Leuco Crystal Violet (LCV)

 Proper application and documentation of Amido Black and LCV